swiftlang/swift-evolution/proposals/0471-SerialExecutor-isIsolated.md

 If `isIsolatingCurrentContext` is available, effectively it replaces `checkIsolated` because it does offer a sub-par error message experience and is not able to offer a warning if Swift would be asked to check the isolation but not crash upon discovering a violation.

-### Detecting the `isIsolatingCurrentContext` checking mode
+### The `isIsolatingCurrentContext` checking mode

-The `isIsolatingCurrentContext` method effectively replaces the `checkIsolated` method, because it can answer the same question _if it is implemented_.
+The `isIsolatingCurrentContext` method effectively replaces the `checkIsolated` method, because it can answer the same question if it is implemented.

 Some runtimes may not be able to implement a the returning `isIsolatingCurrentContext`, and they are not required to implement the new protocol requirement.

+The default implementation returns `nil` which is to be interpreted by the runtime as "unknown" or "unable to confirm the isolation", and the runtime may proceeed to call futher isolation checking APIs when this function returned `nil`.

 The general guidance about which method to implement is to implement `isIsolatingCurrentContext` whenever possible.
 This method can be used by the Swift runtime in "warning mode".
 When running a check in this mode, the `checkIsolated` method cannot and will not be used because it would cause an unexpected crash.
-A runtime may still want to implement the `checkIsolated` function if it truly is unable to return a true/false response to the isolation question, but can only assert on an illegal state.
-This function will not be used when the runtime does not expect a potential for a crash.
+An executor may still want to implement the `checkIsolated` function if it truly is unable to return a true/false response to the isolation question, but can only assert on an illegal state.
+The `checkIsolated` function will not be used when the runtime cannot tollerate the potential of crashing while performing an isolation check (e.g. isolated conformance checks, or when issuing warnings).

-The presence of a non-default implementation of the `isIsolatingCurrentContext` protocol witness is detected by the compiler and the runtime can detect this information in order to determine if the new function should be used for these checks.
-In other words, if there is an implementation of the requirement available _other than_ the default one provided in the concurrency library, the runtime will attempt to use this method _over_ the `checkIsolated` API.
-This allows for a smooth migration to the new API, and enables the use of this method in if the runtime would like issue a check that cannot cause a crash.
+The runtime will always invoke the `isIsolatingCurrentContext` before making attempts to call `checkIsolated`, and if the prior returns either `true` or `false`, the latter (`checkIsolated`) will not be invoked at all.

 ### Compatibility strategy for custom SerialExecutor authors